sansow/hersheys/README.md

 ## Consumer Application

-The consumer application is also
+The consumer application is also a Quarkus-based service that receives messages from the AMQ Broker.
+It uses the same connection configuration as the producer.

+## Deployment

+To deploy the applications:

+1. Ensure the AMQ Broker Operator is installed in your OpenShift cluster.
+2. Apply the AMQ Broker custom resource: